Housing

 Shelton and Wells Hall

-Adjoined halls allow freshmen and upperclassmen to experience great community, and the large comfortable lounges encourage social time with friends.
+Adjoined halls allow freshmen and upperclassmen to experience great community and the large comfortable lounges encourage social time with friends.

 Specs